Are you considering getting a bunny as a pet or raising rabbits on your homestead? Make sure you know what you’re getting into.

 Rabbits are NOT Gifts

 This is my big Easter P.S.A.
-As cute and adorable as little bunnies (chicks, ducks, puppies and kittens) are, they are a terrible gift.
+As cute and adorable as little bunnies (chicks, ducks, puppies, and kittens) are, they are a terrible gift.
 Unless it is a pre-discussed gift for someone who already has a rabbit and has expressed interest in getting more, please do not gift animals.

-According to the Utah Humane Society “Within the first few weeks of Easter an estimated 30% of all Easter “pets” die and another 60% to 70% are abandoned or turned in to shelters.”
+According to the Utah Humane Society, “Within the first few weeks of Easter, an estimated 30% of all Easter “pets” die and another 60% to 70% are abandoned or turned in to shelters.”